kietly/cs109a/twitter-nlp.md

 ```

-### Emotional Analysis Features
+#### Emotional Analysis Features

 To label tweets with emotion, we compared the tweet text with emoLex, the lexicon built by the NRC that maps words to their emotion.
+This created boolean fields indicating anticipation, disgust, fear, joy, sadness, surprise and trust.

 ```python
 def checkemo(x, emotions_list):